guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 ## Recent Notes:
+*   Sniffing of Xgimi token is working.
+Functions by starting token capture upon press of specific IR or Home Assistant button.
+Already capturess the token in testing.
+The only barrier left is passing learned token into mrmachine's bluetooth stack.

+ESP Board preference is now OLED display bearing ESP32-C3 SuperMini dev board.
+OLED display nicely shows when board begins token sniffing and completes capture.
+Non-display ESP32 will still work, but gives feedback only via log.

 *   Added support for LG Cinebeam HU810P IR codes

 *   Added support for JVC VCR remote IR codes